Jarred-Sumner/atbuild/README.md

 ## Changelog

+**November 6th**: New syntax for Atbuild Full, and a new parser to go with it.

 **October 30th, 2020**: Added support for nested buildtime modules to export functions that are only available at buildtime.
 This allows you to write zero-runtime libraries.

 **October 30th, 2020**: Added support for nested buildtime modules in the webpack-loader, so you can import jsb files from inside jsb files and it will work as expected (buildtime code is executed, runtime code is generated)